Elder Law Through Life Care Planning

 Elder Care Coordinator Visit

 Our Elder Care Coordinator visits our client or clients where they live to assess their abilities and needs.
-This assessment is the most critical part of the planning process.
+This assessmentis the most critical part of the planning process.

 The typical Life Care Plan includes a year of access to our team and quarterly check-ins with our Elder Care Coordinator.

-Your Life Care Planning Team
+Who is a Life Care Planning Client?